PBFuzz: Agentic Directed Fuzzing for PoV Generation: Design of

 The constraint inference workflow proceeds through four structured updates to persistent memory in the markdown file.
 These constraints form a constraint hierarchy.
-First, the agent extracts \emph{vulnerability triggering predicates} as safety properties and stores them in the \cc{\textbf{BugPredicates}} block, one per disjunctive branch.
-For CVE-2017-9047 in libxml2 at \cc{valid.c:1342}, its \cc{BugPredicates} block records:
+First, the agent extracts vulnerability triggering predicates as safety properties and stores in the \cc{BugPredicates} block (e.g., the buffer overflow condition at \cc{valid.c:1342} for CVE-2017-9047).
+We assume these predicates are provided beforehand (\autoref{lst:project-config}); for Magma~\cite{hazimeh2020magma}, we use predicates from \cc{MAGMA\_LOG} statements.

-As discussed earlier, we assume the vulnerability triggering predicates, expressed as formulae of local program variables, are provided beforehand (\autoref{lst:project-config}).
-Therefore, the agent only needs to extract and formalize them here.
-When evaluating on the Magma benchmark~\cite{hazimeh2020magma}, we used the manually specified bug predicates from \cc{MAGMA_LOG} statements.

-Second, starting from \cc{BugPredicates}, the agent performs autonomous backward program slicing up to the entry points, to infer the \emph{reachability constraints}.
+Second, starting from \cc{BugPredicates}, the agent performs autonomous backward program slicing until the entry points, to infer the \emph{reachability constraints}.
 The hypothesized constraints are stored in the \cc{\textbf{Preconditions}} block.
-Four key tools are used to assist the agent's understanding and reasoning: the built-in \cc{Grep} and \cc{Glob} tools to search the codebase, the built-in \cc{Read} tool to read source code files, and the call graph MCP tool to resolve indirect call edges.
+Four key tools are used to assist the agent's understanding and reasoning: (1,2) the built-in \cc{Grep} and \cc{Glob} tool to search the codebase, (3) the built-in \cc{Read} tool to read source code files, and (4) the call graph MCP tool to resolve indirect call edges.
 For CVE-2017-9047 in libxml2, its \cc{Preconditions} block records five reachability constraints:

-Note that compared to traditional static backward slicing, which can easily produce an overwhelming number of constraints, our agentic approach generates a substantially more concise set of semantic constraints, owing to the LLM's code understanding and reasoning capabilities.
+Note that compared to traditional static backward slicing, which can easily produce an overwhelming number of constraints and reachable paths/basic blocks, our agentic approach generates a substantially more concise set of semantic constraints, owing to the LLM's code understanding and reasoning capabilities.

-Third, the agent examines triggering constraints from \cc{BugPredicates} to identify underlying vulnerability categories (buffer overflow, integer overflow, etc.), and stores them in the \cc{\textbf{RootCauses}} block.
-Due to uncertainty, the agent may hypothesize multiple root causes.
-Each \cc{RootCause} also links to the related \cc{Precondition} identifiers, establishing which reachability constraints enable specific vulnerability triggers.
-The \cc{RootCauses} block of CVE-2017-9047 in libxml2 identifies it as a buffer overflow:

-The purpose of the \cc{RootCauses} block is to help the agent define boundaries of the parameter spaces during the IMPLEMENT phase, such that the generated inputs are more likely to trigger the vulnerability.
+Third, the agent examines triggering constraints from \cc{BugPredicates} to identify underlying vulnerability categories and stores them in the \cc{RootCauses} block (e.g., buffer overflow for CVE-2017-9047).
+Each \cc{RootCause} links to related \cc{Precondition} identifiers, establishing which reachability constraints enable specific vulnerability triggers.
+These root causes help the agent define parameter space boundaries during IMPLEMENT, making generated inputs more likely to trigger the vulnerability.